 The largest sources of OC pesticides and PCBs in the watershed were estimated to be agricultural runoff and residues from past uses, respectively.
 Urban runoff is considered a minor source of OC pesticides and PCBs.
 Both impairing contaminants are known to bind to sediments and fine particles, which are transported to the watershed through runoff and erosion.

-WLA Translation
+Waste Load Allocation Translation

-The Calleguas Creek OC Pesticide and PCBs TMDL assigns interim and final waste load allocations (WLAs) for pollutants in sediment for stormwater permittees, shown in Table 50 and Table 51 below.
-Although not specifically identified in the TMDL, WLAs were interpreted as applicable to construction stormwater dischargers due to the sediment and erosion intensive activities associated with construction.
+The Calleguas Creek OC Pesticide and PCBs TMDL assigns interim and final waste load allocations for pollutants in sediment for stormwater permittees, shown in Table 50 and Table 51 below.
+Although not specifically identified in the TMDL, waste load allocations were interpreted as applicable to construction stormwater dischargers due to the sediment and erosion intensive activities associated with construction.
 Therefore, construction stormwater dischargers are considered Responsible Dischargers for the Calleguas Creek OC Pesticide and PCBs TMDL.

-Table 50 – Interim Sediment WLAs (ng/g) for Stormwater Permittees
+Table 50 – Interim Sediment Waste Load Allocations (ng/g) for Stormwater Permittees